Connecticut Route 166

 Route 166 is a minor state highway in southern Connecticut running from Westbrook to Old Saybrook.
 The route primarily serves as a connector from I-95 to the Saybrook Manor section of Old Saybrook.

 Route description

 Route 166 begins at an intersection with Route 153 in the eastern part of the town of Westbrook.
 It heads east, roughly paralleling I-95 on the north, into the town of Old Saybrook.
 Along the way, it passes by the Westbrook Block company just before crossing the town line.
-In Old Saybrook, it turns south, crossing I-95 along the Rosario Aloisio Memorial Bridge, with an interchange at exit 66.
-It continues southeast over the Amtrak Northeast Corridor line to end at an intersection with US 1 in the western part of Old Saybrook.
+In Old Saybrook, it turns south, crossing I-95 along the Rosario Aloisio Memorial Bridge, with an interchange at exit 74.
+It continues southeast over the Amtrak Northeast Corridor line to end at an intersection with Route 1 in the western part of Old Saybrook.
 The entire route is known as Spencer Plain Road and is classified as a minor arterial road carrying average daily volumes of 5,600 vehicles per day.